China visa-free for Australians: what's actually changed in 2026

 "Up to 30 days" is the ceiling, not a guarantee

 Border officers retain discretion.
-If something on your itinerary looks ambiguous — a vague return ticket, an unusual entry route — they can shorten the stamp.
-In practice, this is rare for ordinary tourist travel, but it is the reason we recommend arriving with a clearly-readable plan: return flight on file, accommodation for the first night, a phone number that works on arrival.
+If something on your itinerary looks ambiguous, such as a vague onward ticket, an unusual entry route, or a purpose that does not match the visa-free categories, they can ask questions or refuse entry.
+In practice, this is unusual for ordinary tourist travel, but it is the reason we recommend arriving with a clearly readable plan: return or onward flight on file, accommodation for the first night, and a phone number that works on arrival.

 Business visits sit on a fine line

-The scheme officially covers tourism, family visits, and short business meetings.
-It does not cover paid work, journalism with credentials, or long study.
-If you are flying in to attend a conference and shake hands, you are inside the scheme.
+The scheme officially covers tourism, family and friend visits, exchange visits, transit, and short business visits.
+It does not cover paid work, journalism with credentials, or longer study.
+If you are flying in to attend a conference and shake hands, you may be inside the scheme.
 If you are flying in to install equipment, train staff for a week, or report on a story, you are outside it and a regular visa is still the right path.

 What it means for trip design

 The practical effect on a tailor-made trip is two things.
-First, the planning window shortens — you no longer need to factor in three weeks of visa lead time, so a decision made in May can become a trip in June.
-Second, multi-country itineraries become easier: Xi'an + a stop in Hong Kong, or a Yangtze cruise bookended with a few days in Tokyo, no longer requires re-doing visas at every leg.
+First, the planning window shortens: you no longer need to factor in weeks of visa lead time for an ordinary tourist visit, so a decision made in May can become a trip in June.
+Second, multi-country itineraries become easier: Xi'an plus a stop in Hong Kong, or a Yangtze cruise bookended with a few days in Tokyo, no longer requires redoing visas at every leg.

 The most useful thing the new policy changes is which trips become possible.
 Trips that would have been ruled out by a visa lead time, like short notice family visits or a long weekend tagged onto a Hong Kong trip, are now back on the table.

-It does not, however, change anything about how a good trip in China is run on the ground.
-The harder questions — which region in which season, where to base each leg, how to handle Alipay and the WeChat wall as a first-time visitor — are unchanged.
+It does not, however, change anything about how a good trip in China is arranged on the ground.
+The harder questions, which region in which season, where to base each leg, how to handle Alipay and the WeChat wall as a first-time visitor, are unchanged.
 We wrote a separate guide on the practical side of arriving without an account at every Chinese payments platform; see the plan-your-trip hub for that one.

 Before you go